 What is the difference between a general partnership and a limited partnership?

-• General partnership: All partners actively participate in management and have unlimited personal liability.
+- General partnership: All partners actively participate in management and have unlimited personal liability.

-• Limited Partnership: There are general partners who manage the business and limited partners who invest funds with limited liability to their investment.
+- Limited Partnership: There are general partners who manage the business and limited partners who invest funds with liability limited to their investment.

-• Corporation: Corporations can benefit from lower corporate tax rates, tax deductions for business expenses, and the ability to split income among shareholders.
+- Corporation: Corporations can benefit from lower corporate tax rates, tax deductions for business expenses, and the ability to split income among shareholders.

-• Sole proprietorship: Income is taxed at the personal rate, but there are fewer tax deductions available.
+- Sole proprietorship: Income is taxed at the personal rate, but there are fewer tax deductions available.

-Tools and resources to make writing easier
+Tools and resources to facilitate writing

 Document templates